decentdao/fractal-core-contracts/README.md

 ## Creating a module

-Each module should inherit the MVD contracts to include:
+Each module implementation contract should inherit from the abstract contract ModuleBase.sol.
+This gives modules functionality for:
+ - Access control for function calls
+ - Upgradeability using the UUPS proxy standard
- - moduleBase.sol
+ - ERC165 support

+Modules should be deployed on chain from a module factory contract which should inherit from the abstract contract ModuleFactoryBase.sol.
+This gives module factories funcionality for:
+ - A standardized create function for deploying a new module instance, that can be utilized by a higher level factory contract
+ - Module implementations version control and tracking
- - IModuleBaseFactory.sol
+ - ERC165 support

+## NPM Package
+The core contracts in this repository are published in an NPM package for easy use within other repositories.

-Install the npm package
+To install the npm package, run:
  ```shell
 npm i fractal-contracts-package
 ```

 Including un-compiled contracts within typechain-types.
 Follow theses steps hardhat plug-in https://www.npmjs.com/package/hardhat-dependency-compiler

-## Publishing new versions of this module to NPM
+## Publishing new versions of these core contracts to NPM
 1. Update the version in `package.json`
 1. `npm install` to get those version updates into `package-lock.json`
 1. `npm run publish:prepare` to fully clean the project, compile contracts, create typechain directory, and compile the typechain directory